tshepang/blog/content/Orphan (2009).md

 -   Vera Farmica is immensely beloved (as usual).
 -   Her two kids are amazing, especially the daughter.
 -   The title character is quite good too, a superb child performance.
--   [CCH Pounder] as the lead nun; haven\'t seen her in quite a while, so this is sort of a nice comeback
+-   [CCH Pounder] as the lead nun; haven't seen her in quite a while, so this is sort of a nice comeback

 **bad**

--   As often happens, especially with mystery-thrillers, the allure doesn\'t last beyond the setup.
-It\'s tiring and repetitive, and the motives of the villain are unconvincing.
+-   As often happens, especially with mystery-thrillers, the allure doesn't last beyond the setup.
+It's tiring and repetitive, and the motives of the villain are unconvincing.
 The running length should also have been reduced.